killua99/views_pdf/README.txt

       ument can be problematic.
     * You are limited by HTML's capabilities.

 Installation instructions:
 --------------------------
    1. Download the module or checkout the module.
    2. Upload the module to your Drupal instance.
    3. Download the one of the supported libraries.
-      3.1.
-The recommended library fpdi_tcpdf and must be installed via composer.
-Must have composer installed then run the follow command:
+      3.1. fpdi_tcpdf (recommended): To complete the installation you'll need
+           composer:
              Place you at /sites/all/libraries
              git clone https://github.com/onigoetz/fpdi_tcpdf.git
              cd fpdi_tcpdf
              composer install

       3.2.
-Download TCPDF and FPDI.
-Copy the files to the lib directory in the module directory.
+TCPDF and FPDI: Copy the files to the lib directory in the module directory.
 The path must be so:
            "sites/all/libraries/tcpdf/tcpdf.php" respectively
            "sites/all/libraries/fpdi/fpdi.php".
 If you are using the Libraries API then put them into the libraries folder.

+      3.3. mPDF: TODO: document

    4. Check under reports if you setup everything correct.
    5. Setup a view with a PDF display.
    6. Use it.